Pamela A. Moalli, MD, PhD

 Dr. Pamela Moalli is a Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, University of Pittsburgh, Division of Urogynecology & Pelvic Reconstructive Surgery, Magee-Womens Hospital of UPMC.
 She holds secondary appointments in the Department of Bioengineering and the McGowan Institute of Regenerative Medicine; Clinical and Translational Institute; Adjunct Professor of Bioengineering at Carnegie Mellon University.
-She is the Division Director, Urogynecology and Reconstructive Pelvic Surgery; and a Primary Member, Magee-Women Research Institute.
+She is the Division Director, Urogynecology and Reconstructive Pelvic Surgery, Vice Chair of Translational Research, and a Primary Member, Magee-Women Research Institute.

 Dr. Moalli graduated from Brown University, BA with distinction in Biology, and then attended Northwestern University, MD, PhD in Molecular and Cellular Biology, National Institutes of Health-sponsored Medical Scientist Training Program.
 She did her residency in Obstetrics & Gynecology at the University of Pittsburgh, Magee-Womens Hospital of UPMC, as well as a Fellowship in Urogynecology and Reconstructive Pelvic Surgery.

-Her research interests include pathophysiology of pelvic organ prolapse and urinary incontinence; stem cell therapies for vaginal birth injury or vaginal agenesis; biomaterials for rebuilding pelvic supportive tissues; and defining mechanisms of maternal birth injury.
+Her research interests include pathophysiology of pelvic floor disorders with a focus on pelvic organ prolapse and urinary incontinence; stem cell therapies for vaginal birth injury or vaginal biofabrication; the development of biomaterials for improving outcomes of gynecologic surgeries; and defining mechanisms of maternal birth injury.
 A research program summary follows:

 Translational Research Laboratories in Urogynecology (TRLU):

-Co-directed by Pamela Moalli, MD, PhD, and Steve Abramowitch, PhD, the overarching goal of this collaboration is to contribute insights into the pathogenesis, diagnosis, and treatment of pelvic organ prolapse and urinary incontinence – two common pelvic floor disorders.
-Their main areas of research focus are 1) comprehensive analysis of commonly used biomaterials in urogynecologic procedures 2) defining mechanisms of failure after reconstructive pelvic surgeries, 3) designing novel devices for surgical repair 4) defining mechanisms of maternal birth injury, 5) and vaginal biofabrication for women experiencing massive tissue loss.
+The overarching goal of this interdisciplinary lab consortium is to contribute insights into the pathogenesis, diagnosis, and treatment of pelvic organ prolapse and urinary incontinence – two common pelvic floor disorders.
+The main areas of research focus are 1) comprehensive analysis of commonly used biomaterials in urogynecologic procedures 2) defining mechanisms of failure after reconstructive pelvic surgeries, 3) designing novel devices for improving outcomes of reconstructive pelvic surgeries 4) defining mechanisms of maternal birth injury, 5) and vaginal biofabrication.
 The group has expertise in computational modeling, cellular and molecular biology including both traditional and high throughput platforms, soft tissue mechanics, mechanobiology, tissue regeneration and immunomodulation.

 TRLU’s current portfolio of investigations include: